NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``misc_plug_loads_well_pump_annual_kwh``
      - kWh/yr
      -
      - The annual energy consumption of the well pump plug loads.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_well_pump_usage_multiplier``
      -
      -
      - Multiplier on the well pump energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_well_pump_2_usage_multiplier``
      -
      -